tdongsi/tdongsi.github.io/source/resume/index.markdown

 * Designed, implemented and evaluated computer vision algorithms for [visual sensor modules](/resume/calibration_2007.jpg).
   Designed and implemented an adaptive machine learning algorithm to identify drivable road surface from stereo images, by building statistical models of road appearance.
 * My (part-time) [Master of Engineering thesis](/download/pubs/MEng.pdf) sums up work during that period.

+### Education

+* Master of Science, 2009 - 2012, University of California, Riverside.
+GPA: *3.92/4*
+  * Designed and implemented sensor fusion algorithms for accelerometers, gyroscopes, and cameras, with applications targeted for smartphones, VR headsets, and driverless car navigation systems.
+    The algorithms, based on probabilistic models and statistical inference methods, are implemented and published in peer-reviewed conferences (ICRA, IROS).
+* Bachelor of Engineering, 2002 - 2006, National University of Singapore, Singapore.
+GPA: *4.42/5*

 ### Courseworks & Trainings